md-adil/browser-storage/README.md

 # Browser config

-You can use localStorage.
+You can use `localStorage` or `sessionStorage`.
 But is this convenient and performed like accessing property from an object ?
+No it's not.

+## Examples

 ## Installation